Multiparticle singlet states cannot be maximally entangled for the bipartitions

 This is not only a maximally entangled state (as the reduced density matrices are maximally mixed), it also has the property that it is form-invariant under simultaneous application of local unitaries, that is, $U \otimes U \ket{\psi^-} = e^{i \phi} \ket{\psi^-}$.
 Historically, this property was the key to understand the difference between quantum entanglement and the violation of Bell inequalities \cite{werner}.

-For more particles, one finds more states with this kind of unitary symmetry.
+For more particles, one finds more states with this kind of unitary symmetry, and such states are called general singlet states.
 For three three-level systems, there is the totally antisymmetric state $ \ket{\psi_3} = (\ket{012}+\ket{201}+\ket{120} - \ket{210}- \ket{102}-\ket{021} )/\sqrt{6}, $ and for four qubits, the unitarily invariant states form a two-dimensional subspace \cite{rumer1, rumer2, pauling, beach}, spanned by a two-copy extension of the singlet state (\ref{eq-2qbsinglet}) and the four-qubit singlet state \cite{kempe, bourenanne}

 This two-dimensional subspace can be used to encode a quantum bit such that it is immune against collective decoherence \cite{lidar, kempe, bourenanne}.
 In addition, multiparticle singlet states have turned out to be useful for various quantum information tasks, such as secret sharing and liar detection, see Ref.~\cite{adan-singlets} for an overview.
 Finally, states with unitary symmetry have attracted interest from the perspective of quantum gravity \cite{gravity1, gravity2, gravity3, sahlmann}.